ishitadatta/S-P-stock-analysis/README.md

 # S-P-stock-analysis
-This repository consists of the various models used to train and test the S&P 500 dataset for the course Data Analytics (UECS18312).
+This repository consists of the various models used to train and test the S&P 500 dataset for the course Data Analytics (UE18CS312).

+## Dataset Source

 ## Models
 * Arima